amsaren/course_materials/Biocontainers_2023/Tutorials/3-5_Building_images_in_sandbox_mode.md

 commands, but if you need try several different thing, keep track of what finally worked.

-We have a separate tutorial on Creating Singularity containers from definition files, so we will not go into details here.
+We have a separate tutorial on Creating Apptainer containers from definition files, so we will not go into details here.

 Check the [example definition file](https://github.com/amsaren/course_materials/blob/main/Singularity_def_file_examples/mcl.def) for this exercise.